rbeeger/epigraver/Readme.md

    though.
 One possible use for this is to create distinct schedule entries for when you are at the office, at home or some public place like your favorite coffee shop.
  * **Network Location:** As with the previous, another way to have some kind of location awareness.
-The drop down menu lists all network locations configured in the network preference pane.
+The drop down menu lists all network locations configured in the network preferences pane.
 You can only choose from those because if it isn't configured there, it will never be active.
  * **Command:** The command to use for a schedule entry.
 The list contains the names of all commands configured on the Commands tab.